azzenabidi/UrukCloudIDE/README.md

 # Login
 UrukCloudIDE supports Administrators and regular Users who can use the IDE.
-To connect as an administrator, use those credinals :
+To connect as an administrator, use those credinals : username : azzenovic password : test
-User : admin
-Password : root

 Once connected, you can add users and change your admin password.

 # Known Issues
 - Unable to send multiple ajax requests

-# TODO
-- Improve the install script

 # Trouble: